Clean energy investment hits new record amid rush to grab dwindling tax credit

 The U.S. wind power tax credit has seen its value drop since 2017 and was scheduled to be phased out completely by this year The wind power tax credit is currently worth 1.5 cents for every kilowatt-hour of electricity produced.
 The credit's value began dropping in 2017 and was scheduled to be phased out completely next year.

-Global renewable energy capacity investment inched up by 1% to $282.2 billion last year.
+Global renewable energy capacity investment inched up by 1 percent to $282.2 billion last year.

 "It's notable that in this third year of the Trump presidency, which has not been particularly supportive of renewables, U.S. clean energy investment set a new record by a country mile,'' said Ethan Zindler, head of Americas at BNEF.